Sega Master System Architecture

 2. The BIOS copies part of its code to main RAM.

-3. Show splash screen (Only in USA/Europe).
+3. Show the splash screen (only in USA/Europe models).

 4. Check each slot for a valid game.